cuteboydot/Sentence-Classification-using-Char-CNN-and-RNN/README.md

-# Implementation of sentence classification using Char-CNN & RNN
+# Implementing a sentence classification using Char-CNN & RNN

 #### cuteboydot@gmail.com